Story by: Hayley Kappes on March 18, 2020

 Amid the coronavirus/COVID-19 pandemic, children may worry about getting sick or how the disease may affect their loved ones.
 Parents and guardians play an important role in helping children process what is happening and relieving anxiety during this public health crisis.

-As children transition to staying at home because schools are closed, parents should focus on maintaining normal routines for eating meals, bedtime and playing, said Katy Hopkins, Ph.D., pediatric psychologist, Norton Children’s Medical Associates.
+As children transition to staying at home because schools are closed, parents should focus on maintaining normal routines for eating meals, bedtime and playing, said Katy Hopkins, Ph.D., pediatric psychologist, Norton Children’s Medical Group.

 “Kids thrive in structure and routine, which school naturally provides them, but families can still do their best to implement structure and routine,” Dr. Hopkins said.
 “Even just maintaining consistent times for meals and activities is really important for supporting a child’s overall well-being.”